Close-up of a whale shark swimming underwater with small fish around it at Splash Dive Center.

 Dive Sites

 The wall here slopes down to 160 feet/50mt then drops off into the blue abyss.
 Diving is done in mid water at a depth no deeper than 80 feet/24mt in groups no larger than 12 divers with their dive masters.
-Special procedures are followed on this dive to ensure safety and to limit any harm that may be caused to the sharks.
+Divemaster and boat captains require annual training by Southern Environmental Association and special procedures are followed on this dive to ensure safety and to limit any harm that may be caused to the sharks.